FAQs

 Q: How many continuing education units are required?
 How often must I show proof?

-A: Psychologists must take 30 hours of continuing education credits in the two calendar years of the Biennial.
+A: Psychologists must take 30 hours of continuing education credits in the two calendar years of the Biennium.

 • At least 6 hours must include instruction in scientific and professional ethics and standards, and common areas of professional misconduct.
 At least 2 hours must include instruction in evidence-based suicide prevention and awareness.
 At least 6 hours must be in the area of cultural competency.